Food & Drink in Valletta

 Best Bars in Valletta

-Where to drink in Valletta: the classic Strait Street energy, relaxed wine bars, and how to plan an evening that feels stylish without being chaotic.
+Where to drink in Valletta: a shortlist of real bars (Bridge Bar, Trabuxu, Yard 32, Café Society), the classic Strait Street energy, and how to plan an evening that feels stylish without being chaotic.

 Best Breakfast in Valletta (What to Look For)